Deathspell Omega was formed by two members of Hirilorn, following the demise of

 As the track progresses, the temp changes a few more times, including a slower section that doesn't quite reach its atmospheric

-song then goes more into the realm of Hellhammer influences, possibly filtered through Darkthrone.
-Late in the song, the pace
+the song then goes more into the realm of Hellhammer influences, possibly filtered through Darkthrone.
+Late in the song, the

-slows down and the atmosphere becomes quite hellish, for a few moments.
-Unfortunately, they don't fully capitalize on this.
+pace slows down and the atmosphere becomes quite hellish, for a few moments.
+Unfortunately, they don't fully capitalize on

-be similar to the level of quality found on some of the Mütiilation demos, there are some nice epic melodies mixed in, though
+may be similar to the level of quality found on some of the Mütiilation demos, there are some nice epic melodies mixed in,

-old Darkthrone and Gorgoroth.
-It's not as good as the album that follows it, but it certainly isn't worthless as some pathetic
+appreciate old Darkthrone and Gorgoroth.
+It's not as good as the album that follows it, but it certainly isn't worthless as

-losers seem to think it is.
-This was but the first step for this band, so it's naturally that they were struggling to find
+some pathetic losers seem to think it is.
+This was but the first step for this band, so it's naturally that they were struggling

-their own identity, while also trying to keep the black flame burning.
-No, there's nothing incredibly unique going on here,
+to find their own identity, while also trying to keep the black flame burning.
+No, there's nothing incredibly unique going

-but they already displayed quite a bit of promise and would go on to prove themselves superior to many of the other bands
+on here, but they already displayed quite a bit of promise and would go on to prove themselves superior to many of the other

 (22 Sept.
 2009)